Revitalize. Recover. Restore.

 - Independent identities and interests as individuals

 The sooner you get help for marriage problems, the greater your chances of success.
-Marriage counseling is successful when couples are committed to making positive changes.
+Marriage coaching is successful when couples are committed to making positive changes.

-What if my spouse isn’t willing to go to counseling with me?
+What if my spouse isn’t willing to go to coaching with me?

-What will counseling be like?
-My spouse thinks the therapist is going to take my side.
+What will coaching be like?
+My spouse thinks the counselor is going to take my side.

 At the first session, I will talk with each spouse individually.
 In subsequent sessions, I will also meet with each spouse individually as well as meet with the couple together.
 Meeting individually gives you and your spouse opportunities to talk freely and minimizes the likelihood of the session resulting in an argument on the way home.